ToBlick/cs101/slides/welcome.md

 ## Tutoring

-Tutors are waiting to answer your questions virtually all day every day of the week.
+Tutors are available to answer your questions and help you with anything related to the course.

-See them often.
-See them fast.
+See them often and early.

 The tutoring schedule is released on Brightspace.